gwu-libraries/sfm-ui/docs/userguide.rst

   - **Analyzing trends** by :ref:`exploring` (note that ELK requires coding ability--contact your SFM administrator for help).

-Note that SFM only collects social media data from Twitter, Tumblr, Flickr, and Sina Weibo.
+Note that SFM currently collects social media data from Twitter, Tumblr, Flickr, and Sina Weibo.

 Types of Collections